meilisearch/meilisearch-js/README.md

   const index = client.index('books') // If your index exists

   const documents = [
-    { book_id: 123, title: 'Pride and Prejudice' },
+    { book_id: 123, title: 'Pride and Prejudice', genres: ['drama', 'romance'] },
-    { book_id: 456, title: 'Le Petit Prince' },
+    { book_id: 456, title: 'Le Petit Prince', genres: ['poetic'] },
-    { book_id: 1, title: 'Alice In Wonderland' },
+    { book_id: 1, title: 'Alice In Wonderland', genres: ['conceptual'] },
     { book_id: 1344, title: 'The Hobbit' },
-    { book_id: 4, title: 'Harry Potter and the Half-Blood Prince', genre: 'fantasy' },
+    { book_id: 4, title: 'Harry Potter and the Half-Blood Prince', genres: ['fantasy'] },
-    { book_id: 42, title: "The Hitchhiker's Guide to the Galaxy", genre: 'fantasy' }
+    { book_id: 42, title: "The Hitchhiker's Guide to the Galaxy", genres: ['fantasy'] }
   ]

-  // If the index 'movies' does not exist, MeiliSearch creates it when you first add the documents. let response = await index.addDocuments(documents)
+  // If the index 'books' does not exist, MeiliSearch creates it when you first add the documents. let response = await index.addDocuments(documents)

   console.log(response) // => { "updateId": 0 }